Madison venture capital group's parent company fined $700K for misleading investors on fees

-The parent company of a Madison-based investment group that claims to solicit money for UW-Madison alumni-connected ventures even though it isn’t affiliated with the university was indicted by the Securities and Exchange Commission late last week for allegedly misleading investors, among other charges.
+The parent company of a Madison-based investment group that claims to solicit money for UW-Madison alumni-connected ventures even though it isn’t affiliated with the university settled with the Securities and Exchange Commission late last week for allegedly misleading investors, among other charges.

 New Hampshire-based Alumni Ventures Group, which has affiliate firms all over the U.S. including in Madison, has agreed to repay $4.7 million to affected funds, as well as a $700,000 penalty per the charges.
 The Group’s CEO, Mike Collins, is also to pay a $100,000 penalty, according to the SEC’s March 4 order.

-The regulator found that the company's website and "other marketing communications" told investors that they would be charged the "industry standard" of management fees, which is typically at a rate of 2% annually over 10 years with 20% carried interest.
+The regulator found that the company’s website and “other marketing communications” told investors that they would be charged “industry standard” management fees, typically a rate of 2% annually over 10 years with 20% carried interest.

 People are also reading…